Sanochez/Gastrella/docs/testing.md

 This shows that the user can view reviews by clicking on the restaurant's image, which uses the API to fetch the data.

 # Test Case ID: UC2 FR1
-Description: The system should allow customers to create an account.
+Description: The system should allow customers to create an account.<br>
 Prerequisites: User's email and phone number, user profile storage Test Data:
 <div class="form">